top of page

 My Journey to Becoming a Cruise Director: Part II

-Embracing New Challenges Welcome to Part II of how my journey led me to the life I have today.
+* *** (Audio version is available now.
+We are in Spotify as Cecy's Universe: The Podcast!
+So instead of reading you can also hear me hehe, enjoy!)**** Embracing New Challenges Welcome to Part II of how my journey led me to the life I have today.
 Perhaps it wasn't life guiding me; maybe I simply didn't want it enough.
 Keep in mind that everything I share comes from my personal experience and perspective—this is my truth.
-Some might think I have it wrong, but the stories I'm about to share are the ones I've lived, and I'll explain how they impacted me.
-As noted at the conclusion of Part I, my primary focus was on my team and
+Some might think I have it wrong, but the stories I'm ab

 Cecy Del Razo